ilotoki0804/requests-utils/README.md

   File "<stdin>", line 1, in <module>
   File "...souptools.py", line 148, in soup_select
     raise EmptyResultError(
-requests_utils.exceptions.EmptyResultError: Result of select is empty list("[]").
+resoup.exceptions.EmptyResultError: Result of select is empty list("[]").
 This error happens probably because of invalid selector or URL.
 Check if both selector and URL are valid.
 Set to False `no_empty_result` if empty list is intended.
 It may also because of selector is not matched with URL.
 selector: data-some-complex-and-error-prone-selector, URL: https://www.python.org/
 ```